 Ah yes, the barking crab, the squealing lobster - both sweet sounds that signal seafood is being prepared for our enjoyment.
 Before any animal lovers get upset, we just want to set the record straight - we love dogs, some cats, and all crustaceans, but it just so happens that we prefer the latter in cooked form.
-This Seaport spot has lobster rolls to-go, Wed-Sun, 12-4pm.
+Lobster rolls to go are available every day.

 Brown butter lobster on a steamed bao - seven words that may signal that there’s a glitch in the New England matrix.
-The Fenway branch of this popular Maine restaurant is back open for Memorial Day weekend, and the lobster rolls are available for takeout and delivery.
+The Fenway branch of this popular Maine restaurant is back open, and the lobster rolls are available for takeout and delivery.
 If a simulation can taste this good, we may not want to go back to reality.

 The North End aims to fulfill the needs of every tourist, from cello tunes to cobblestone streets to overpriced pastas, so it only makes sense that there’s a lobster roll spot there too.
 Pauli’s has gigantic lobster rolls with an outrageous amount of meat, so much so that a certain celebrity chef with bad hair and a questionable goatee gave it the two thumbs up.
 Place an order on their website.

 In the alternative, New England version of Hook, Peter Pan would’ve been taken to a tribe of Lost Fishermen who chanted “Lobster Roll!
 Lobster Roll!” anytime their well-seasoned leader showed up.
-That version never made it past the drawing board, but there’s no reason not to practice the chant anyway as you wait for a mayo-heavy roll from James Hook & Company, available for both takeout and delivery between 10am-4pm daily.
+That version never made it past the drawing board, but there’s no reason not to practice the chant anyway as you wait for a mayo-heavy roll from James Hook & Company.

 Too often in life, the world forces you to choose sides - Democrat or Republican, Harvard or Yale, Jim or Dwight.
 Bennett’s seems to like the idea of bipartisan agreements, dousing their lobster rolls with both drawn butter and mayo.
 It really tastes more like a mayo roll, but the butter does come through, just like Jim’s pranks.
 Visit their website for takeout and delivery orders.

 We don’t remember the last time we saw a lobster roll on the menu at an Irish pub.
 Then again, we also can’t recall when Twitter became a news channel, but here we are.
-Olde Magoun’s in Somerville, a spot more well-known for burgers, is offering a lobster roll and four-pack of beer special for “a limited time.”
-No word on how long that will be, or when people will realize 280 words isn’t quite sufficient.
-Call ahead at (617) 776-2600 to pre-order.
+Olde Magoun’s in Somerville, a spot more well-known for burgers, is offering a lobster roll for $18.
+No word on how long that will last, or when people will realize 280 words isn’t quite sufficient.

 Going to Neptune Oyster and just getting the lobster roll is like buying a Ferrari and only driving it downtown.
 At least that’s what we imagine it’s like, since we’ve never bought a Ferrari before.
 What we do know is that the lobster roll at Neptune is our favorite, and that you also don’t want to miss out on the rest of the excellent menu here.
 Maybe it’s best to think of the lobster roll as an appetizer to a truly fantastic meal, available every day for takeout.